 More and more people are jumping aboard e-bikes and taking advantage of their many benefits ranging from commuting to leisure cycling.

-As with all bikes, keeping on top of the maintenance will make them safer and more pleasant to ride, as well as making the components last longer.
-Which is especially important because – although prices are coming down – e-bikes generally represent a considerable investment.
+As with all bikes, keeping on top of the maintenance will make them safer and more pleasant to ride, as well as helping the components to last longer.
+This is especially important because - although prices are coming down - e-bikes generally represent a considerable investment.

-We spoke to Steve Mills, the co-owner of Take-Charge Bikes, an e-bike specialist who has been in the business for 13 years, for his advice on how best to maintain your e-bike, and the most common pitfalls people fall into.
+We spoke to Steve Mills, the co-owner of Take-Charge Bikes, an e-bike specialist who has been in the business for over 13 years, for his advice on how best to maintain your e-bike, and the most common pitfalls for riders.

-Mills explains that e-bikes are quite robust and don’t really need much more maintenance than regular bikes.
-The service time is principally related to the same mechanical aspects as you would deal with for any regular bike – but there are some elements which are different that it is recommended to be aware of.
+Mills explains that the best electric bikes are quite robust and don’t really need much more maintenance than regular bikes.
+The service time is principally related to the same mechanical aspects as you would deal with for any regular bike - but there are some elements which are different that it is recommended to be aware of.

 E-bike maintenance tips